MarianoChun/MarianoChun/README.md

 # Hi there 👋
 My name is Mariano and i'm a Backend Developer 💻
-- I'm currently working as Backend/Go Developer at Andreani
 - Coursing my 5th year of college (Bachelors degree in Systems)
 - Goals for this 2024: Improve my insights about Software Architecture and learn about good practices as much as i can :smile:.
 # Languages